medusajs/medusa/docs/content/modules/multiwarehouse/inventory-module.md

 ### Order Placement

-When an order is placed, the inventory module reserves the ordered quantity of line items that are associated with product variants having an enabled `manage_inventory` attribute.
+When an order is placed, the Medusa backend uses the inventory module to reserve the ordered quantity of line items that are associated with product variants having an enabled `manage_inventory` attribute.
 The reserved quantity is indicated by creating a reservation item for each line item, associating it with its inventory item and a stock location.

 The Medusa backend chooses the stock location randomly from the available stock locations associated with the order’s sales channel.
 The admin can later change which stock location the item will be fulfilled from.